zeek/zeek/doc/quickstart/index.rst

 .. note:: The user starting BroControl needs permission to capture network traffic.
-If you are not root, you may need to grant further privileges to the account you're using; see the :doc:`FAQ <faq>`.
+If you are not root, you may need to grant further privileges to the account you're using; see the `FAQ
-   Also, if it looks like Bro is not seeing any traffic, check out the FAQ entry on checksum offloading.
+   <http://www.bro.org/documentation/faq.html>`_.
+Also, if it looks
+   like Bro is not seeing any traffic, check out the FAQ entry on checksum offloading.

 You can leave it running for now, but to stop this Bro instance you would do: